soarsmu/AEGIS/README.md

 docker build -t aegis .
 ```

 ⚠️ **Note:** We build the Dockerfile on our Linux machine with AMD64 architecture.
 It should also work on Intel x86_64 architecture.
-However, it is not guaranteed to work on other architectures like Apple Silicon (ARM64).
+However, we are not sure if it works on other architectures like Apple Silicon (ARM64).
 We cannot guarantee the compatibility so please be careful.

 To run the Docker container, execute the following command:

 ```bash